Wood Floor Gap Filling

 Our professional gap filling service not only fixes gaps but also improves the insulation properties of your wood floor.
 Gaps compromise insulation, leading to heat loss and increased heating costs.
 By sealing the gaps, you can enjoy cost-effective heating, cosy warmth, and reduced draughts.

 We use high-quality products that ensure long-lasting and hard-wearing results, withstanding high traffic and everyday use.
 Choose our professional wood floor gap filling service in London to invest in the lasting power and comfort of your floor.

 While not all wood floor gaps need to be filled, expansion gaps play a crucial role in wood floor installation.
 These gaps allow floors to expand and contract with temperature and humidity changes.
 Professional installers create sufficient expansion gaps, typically ranging from ¼ to ½ inch, to ensure the floor's condition and aesthetics are preserved over time.

 Resin Mixed with Saw Dust

-The downside of resin gap filling is that it is suitable for solid and stable planks over solid base/joist support.
-On non-grooved floors such as the original pine floor boards, is difficult to guarantee its durability as any movement caused by weak, cracked or over-sanded boards as well as movement in the joists will cause displacement of the filling.
-That is why this method is often more efficient when applied to parquet flooring or lock joint floorboards where the gap filling will not fall through.
+The downside of resin gap filling is that it is not suitable for solid and stable planks over solid base/joist support.
+On non-grooved floors such as the original pine floorboards, is difficult to guarantee its durability as any movement caused by weak, cracked or over-sanded boards as well as movement in the joists will cause displacement of the filling.
+That is why this method is often more efficient when applied to parquet flooring or lock joint floorboards where the gap filling putty will not fall through.

-Wood Strips Filling (Slivers)
+Wood Strips Filling (Slivers) - Durable and Natural Solution

-Our flooring service comes with obligation free site visit, quick quotations and free advice.
-Give us a call on 0800 0434359 or 020 88309782 to speak to a member of our staff, who can arrange for a free assessment of your floor sanding or wood floor fitting service at convenient for you time.
+Our flooring service comes with obligation-free site visit, quick quotations and free advice.
+Give us a call on 020 88309782 to speak to a member of our staff, who can arrange for a free assessment of your floor sanding or wood floor fitting service at a convenient for you time.